red-scorp/DC-DC/README.md

 # DC/DC project

 This project is intended to implement some simple flexible DC/DC buck and buck-boost converters from basic components.
-This project features Excel based component's values calculator.
+This project features Excel based component values calculator.

+I've stared this project to create stable and high qualitative DC/DC module for my private projects, covering most common usecases:

+- Step-down to most common fixed voltages 3.3V, 5V and 12V
+- Step-up/down from 1.8V-5.5V to 3.3V and 5V

 ## DCDC-12V5V5A